Learn the most common Instant Pot mistakes to avoid as a new user so you can be successful with your favorite recipes from the start!

 The lid of your InstantPot has something called a sealing ring.
 This ring is made of silicone and will tend to absorb the smells of all the food you cook.
 This leads to many users removing this piece and washing or airing out the ring.

-The mistake comes from forgetting to put it back before your next use.
-Just as we put that wooden spoon there to remind us we forgot the inner pot, make sure you leave a reminder to keep you from forgetting to put back the sealing ring.
+The mistake comes when people forget to put it back before their next use.
+Just as we put that wooden spoon there to remind us not to forget the inner pot, make sure you leave a reminder to keep you from forgetting to put back the sealing ring.

-The rice button is not an all-in-one solution for making rice.
+Cooking rice in the Instant Pot is one of our favorite ways to use it.
+The rice button is not an all-in-one solution for making rice though.
 Different types of rice will require different amounts of water to rice ratios, and that will change the cooking time.

 There are also certain types of rices and grains that will require use of the Multi-Grain button.
-S, when making rice, quinoa or another grain, use your manual button and keep an eye on your Instant Pot.
+So, when making rice, quinoa or another grain, be sure that you’re following the right instructions for preparing those grains.

 The last of the Instant Pot mistakes is to using the wrong temperature of water.
 Pay close attention to whether your recipe calls for hot or cold liquid.
 Using hot instead of cold can lead to undercooking your meal and shortening your cook time.